-(e) All information concerning preregistered voter registration applicants who are 16 or 17 years of age.

-(f) Paragraphs (d) and (e) are subject to the Open Government Sunset Review Act in accordance with s.
+(d) All information concerning preregistered voter registration applicants who are 16 or 17 years of age.
+This paragraph is subject to the Open Government Sunset Review Act in accordance with s.
 119.15 and shall stand repealed on October 2, 2024, unless reviewed and saved from repeal through reenactment by the Legislature.